-A community big battery is an interconnected network of houses that can share energy to the grid when needed, which can be particularly helpful at peak times such as in extreme hot.
-Acting as a virtual power station, like that of the South Australian big battery, the idea of a ‘community big battery’ is one that – you guessed it – the community can get involved with and play a part in the market by selling the stored energy in their home solar batteries..
+A community big battery is an interconnected network of houses that can share energy to the grid when needed, which can be particularly helpful at peak times such as in extreme hot weather.
+Acting as a virtual power station, like that of the South Australian big battery, the idea of a ‘community big battery’ is one that – you guessed it – the community can get involved with and play a part in the market by selling the stored energy in their home solar battery setups.

-We predict that we will see community big batteries playing a large role in 2018
+We predict that we'll see community big batteries playing a large role in 2018.

-See how Reposit homeowners with GridCredits retail plants acted as a big battery on January 19 by selling their stored energy, assisting our electricity grid and reducing their power bill..
+See how Reposit homeowners with GridCredits® retail plans acted as a big battery on January 19 2018, by selling their stored energy, assisting our electricity grid and reducing their power bill.

 How can you participate?

 Reposit is the tool that allows homeowners to become a part of a community big battery and interact with the electricity market.
 We've developed software that allows you as a homeowner to sell your stored energy to electricity companies at better prices, but companies still choose what they pay.

 Any household with a solar energy setup that includes a Reposit-compatible solar battery can get involved with this big battery concept.
 Once a household is connected with a Reposit product, the next step is getting signed up to receive GridCredits®.